“He is very impressive, very good on his feet, easy to work with and very personable; he has got everything.”

 EIA (Agriculture) Regulations

-This is an increasingly litigious area and cases are starting to reach the Administrative Court.
-James appeared (successfully) for Natural England in one of the first: R (Chanter) v Natural England EWHC 1221 (Admin).
+James appeared (successfully) for Natural England in one of the first cases to reach the High Court: R (Chanter) v Natural England EWHC 1221 (Admin).

 James appears (at inquiry, in the courts on challenges and in tribunal in relation to compensation) and advises on a range of CPO matters.
 His most notable case is Grafton Group v Secretary of State for Transport and Port of London Authority EWCA, where he appeared, with Peter Village QC, for the landowner and succeeded in quashing the CPO of Orchard Wharf in Tower Hamlets.